 Session Time tab cannot be changed manually anymore.

-IdleMaster or GlobalMaster station distributes the time into the session, even if other stations in the
+The IdleMaster or GlobalMaster station distributes the time into the session, even if other stations in the session have a different NTP server set up.

 The right area in the Time Server tab displays the System Monitor messages that are related to the NTP feature.